HadrienLopes/hlibc/README.md

 ## Project Structure
 The project is organized into separate sections, each corresponding to a specific part of the standard, such as "stdio", "stdlib", "string", etc...
-There is a dedicated test directory for each library containing test cases.
+There is a dedicated test directory containing test cases for each library.

 ## :book: Wiki
 For each library within this project, you can find additional documentation in the Wiki section.
-The [wiki](../../wiki) provides detailed information, usage examples, and any specific considerations for each library.
+The [wiki](../../wiki) provides detailed information, usage examples, and any specific considerations.

 ## How to compile
 ```fish